alecu/startbootstrap-clean-blog-jekyll/_posts/2015-11-28-super-ventilagon-premiere.markdown

 categories: games electromechanical
 header-img: "img/super-ventilagon.jpg"
 ---
-This Saturday 28th we're having the public premiere Super Ventilagon, my second electromechanical game.
+This Saturday 28th we're having the world premiere of Super Ventilagon, my second electromechanical game.

 Here's a quick video that shows it in action: